billniebel/a-bit-about/_posts/2024-10-23-The-Miami-Rivers-Survey.md

 ---
 layout: post
-title: The Miami Rivers Survey in southern Montgomery County
+title: southern Montgomery County in the Miami Rivers Survey
 ---

 In 1802-1803 the area immediately south of where Miamisburg would soon be built was recorded in the Miami Rivers Survey (MRS).
 <figure>
   <img src="{{ site.baseurl }}/images/mceo-mc2mrs.png" alt="mc2mrs"/>
   <figcaption>Here, the Montgomery County Engineer's Office (MCEO) overlays a map of Montgomery County with the overlapping survey <i>townships</i>.
+This is the innermost MCEO link listed below.
 </figcaption>
 </figure>
 The survey term _township_ here seems largely unrelated to its use as the more usual governmental division.